LaunchCode-Education-Archived/liftoff-OLD/demo-projects/event-log/README.md

 ### Sprint 1 Standup

-During our sprint 1 standup, we discussed our completed project outlines.
-We also talked about working on wireframes and writing user stories in the coming week, which seem like very doable and clearly-defined tasks now that we have outlines of our projects.
+During our sprint 1 standup, we discussed our completed project outlines and upcoming work.
+Here are Chris' items.

-We also discussed some of the research that we have done around the new skills we'll be learning for our projects.
-Chris did some resarch on using Spring Security, and will be using that to handle login functionality.
-Paul has done some general reading about the Rocket framework so he is more familiar with it when he starts coding.
+**What was accomplished:** The Event Log project outline was completed, with a few features laid out.
+Some questions were raised about how to approach different things (e.g. user login) that we'll have to be figured out along the way.

+**What is planned next:** Next, wireframes and initial user stories will be developed.

+**Blockers:** There aren't any significant blockers, though there are some unknowns that were made clear as part of this early planning.
+In particular, Chris has done some research around using Spring Security framework to handle user authentication, though that seems like a potential challenge.

 ### Assignment: Project Planning